Hindutva: Uniform Civil Code

 The Hindutva leaders have sought a Uniform Civil Code for all the citizens of India, where the same law applies to all its citizens irrespective of the individual's religion.
-They state that differential laws based on religion violate the Indian Constitution and these differential laws have sowed the seeds of divisiveness between different religious communities.
-Under the current laws that were enacted in 1955–56, state John Hutchinson and Anthony Smith, the constitutionally directive principle of a Uniform Civil Code covers only non-Muslims.
+They state that differential laws based on religion violate the Indian Constitution and have sowed the seeds of divisiveness between different religious communities.
+Under the current laws that were enacted in 1955–56, state John Hutchinson and Anthony D. Smith, the constitutionally directive principle of a Uniform Civil Code covers only non-Muslims.
 The Uniform Civil Code is opposed by the Muslim leaders.
 A Uniform Civil Code that applies equally to the Muslims in India is also opposed by political parties such as the Indian National Congress and the Communist Party.

 Protection of Hindu interests

 The followers of Hindutva are known for their criticism of the Indian government as too passive with regard to the exodus of Kashmiri Hindus by Kashmiri Muslim separatists and the 1998 Wandhama massacre, and advocates of Hindutva wish a harder stance in Jammu and Kashmir.
 The supporters of Hindutva sought to protect the native Hindu culture and traditions especially those that symbolised the Hindu culture.
 They believe that Indian culture is identical with the Hindu culture.
-These include animals, language, holy structures rivers and medicine.
+These include animals, language, holy structures, rivers and medicine.

 They opposed the continuation of Urdu being used as a vernacular language as they associated it with Muslims.
 They felt that Urdu symbolised a foreign culture.
 For them, Hindi alone was the unifying factor for all the diverse forces in the country.
-It even wanted to make Hindi as the official language of India and felt that it should be promoted at the expense of English and the other regional languages.
+They even wanted to make Hindi as the official language of India and felt that it should be promoted at the expense of English and the other regional languages, with some Hindutva followers describing this with the slogan "Hindi-Hindu-Hindustan."
 However, this caused a state of tension and alarm in the non-Hindi regions.
 The non-Hindi regions saw it as an attempt by the north to dominate the rest of the country.
 Eventually, this demand was put down in order to protect the cultural diversity of the country.

-Organisations

-Hindutva is the guiding ideology of the Hindu nationalist Rashtriya Swayamsevak Sangh (RSS) and its affiliated family of organisations, the Sangh Parivar.
-In general, Hindutvavadis (followers of Hindutva) believe that they represent the well-being of Hinduism, Sikhism, Buddhism, Jainism and all other religions prominent in India.

-Most nationalists are organised into political, cultural and social organisations using the concept of Hindutva as a political tool.
-The first Hindutva organisation formed was the RSS, founded in 1925.
-A prominent Indian political party, the Bharatiya Janata Party (BJP), is closely associated with a group of organisations that advocate Hindutva.
-They collectively refer to themselves as the "Sangh Parivar" or family of associations, and include the RSS, Bajrang Dal and the Vishva Hindu Parishad.
-Other organisations include: